horseee/LLM-Pruner/README.md

 ```
 bash script/llama_prune.sh
 ```
-This script would compress the LLaMA-7B model with 20\% parameters pruned.
-All the pre-trained models, the dataset would be automatically downloaded, so you do not need to manually download the resource.
-After the model pruned and post-trained, the compressed model and its
+This script would compress the LLaMA-7B model with ～20\% parameters pruned.
+All the pre-trained models and the dataset would be automatically downloaded, so you do not need to manually download the resource.
+When running this script for the first time, it will require some time to download the model and the dataset.

 ### 3. Step-by-step Instructions